Ledaryy/form_autofill/README.md

-Script do not save any password, so the file with credentials should be provided by the user GitLens material theme
+Script do not save any password, so the file with credentials should be provided by the user GitLens material theme python intellisens pyqt5 for gui qt designer for gui for gui :D pyuic5 new_gui.ui -o new_gui.py